fugu-chop/launch_school/daily_logs/3_daily_log_nov2020.md

 Ended up on a very frustrating problem (#54) - the sort that requires me to keep track of current state and order.
 I learned that:
 - If you're failing a test case, you can see what that test case is using a p statement.
 CodeWars is stupid in that it doesn't let you always see what test case you're actually failing.
 - You can keep track of things in reverse order in a separate array.

+##### 30/11/20 (Mon)
+__*Concepts covered*__<br/>
+- RB109 Interview assessment
+  - Practice Problems
+    - Watch others code videos
+  - RB101-109 Small Problems
+    - Debugging

+__*Time spent*__<br/>
+120 minutes

+__*Thoughts*__<br/>
+Today I just needed a bit of a break from endless problem solving.
+I watched some videos about others coding that gave me a better idea of what level of explanation I'll need to provide in the actual interview.
+It's a lot more than I would do, normally.
+I'll also use the phone stand to record myself solving problems from tomorrow.

+The debugging problems are a nice change of pace.
+Trying to break apart others' code and reconstructing it is a different type of challenge.